dkruyt/TicTacToe-NeuralNetwork/README.md

 # README.md for Tic-Tac-Toe Neural Network Training Script

 ## Overview
-This script is designed by Dennis Kruyt just for fun, wanted to learn a little about training a neural network by playing Tic-Tac-Toe.
-It utilizes TensorFlow to create and train a neural network, which can be either a Multi-Layer Perceptron (MLP), Convolutional Neural Network (CNN), or Recurrent Neural Network (RNN).
+This script is designed by Dennis Kruyt (With the help of a other AI) just for fun, wanted to learn a little about training a neural network by playing Tic-Tac-Toe.
+It utilizes TensorFlow to create and train a neural network.
 The game includes various visualization features for the neural network's layers, activations, and game statistics, as well as command-line arguments to customize the game and training settings.

-## Neural Network Model
-The neural network is a sequential model with dense layers and dropout for regularization.
-It predicts the next move based on the game board's state.

-## Saving and Loading the Model
-The model is automatically saved after training and can be loaded when the script is run again, allowing for continuous learning.

 ## Features

+- **Visualizations**: Enable game visuals and text for an interactive experience.
+- **Customizable AI Strategies**: Choose from various AI strategies for both X and O agents.
+- **Human vs AI or AI vs AI Gameplay**: Play as a human or watch AI vs AI games.
+- **Model Training and Adjustment**: Train AI models with different strategies, rewards, and configurations.
 - **Neural Network Models**: Choose between MLP, CNN, and RNN models.
 - **Game Visualization**: Visualize the neural network's input, output, weights, biases, and detailed network structure during gameplay.
-- **Game Statistics**: Display statistics like wins, losses, and draws in a pie chart.
-- **Epsilon-Greedy Strategy**: Implement an epsilon-greedy strategy for move selection, with visual representation of epsilon value over time.
-- **Command-line Arguments**: Customize various aspects of the game and training process.
-- **Human vs AI Gameplay**: Play as a human against the AI.
+- **TensorFlow Integration**: Leverage TensorFlow for model training and prediction.

+## Saving and Loading the Model
+The model is automatically saved after training and can be loaded when the script is run again, allowing for continuous learning.

 ## Requirements
 - Python 3.x